 4. Is Sedation Dentistry Available for Dental Crown Procedures?

 Sedation dentistry is available for crowning teeth.
 Patients can relax and feel more comfortable during their dental treatment.
 It can be a suitable option for individuals who experience dental anxiety or have difficulty sitting still for an extended period.
 Call your dentist to discuss sedation options for the most appropriate approach for your specific needs.

 Three Rivers Dental Group offers a variety of sedation dentistry options to make dental visits pleasant, comfortable, and anxiety-free.
-Our sleep and sedation dentistry solutions include oral, inhaled minimal, IV moderate, or deep sedation.
 Before providing sedation dentistry, we will review a patient’s medical and dental history to determine if they are a good candidate.

 5. How Can I Care for a Tooth Crown?

 Oral health care can help maintain the durability, strength, and natural look of a tooth crown.
 Good oral hygiene should be practiced daily.
 Brushing teeth twice per day and floss between teeth.
 Regular dental visits are also essential to check the fit of a dental crown and monitor for signs of damage.

 Additionally, avoid chewing items such as ice or hard candy.
 They may damage the crown.
 Opt for a soft-bristled toothbrush with fluoride toothpaste to help protect teeth from decay and wear.
 With proper care, a tooth crown should last many years.

 Contact our dental team with any additional questions regarding daily care for a tooth crown.
 They can provide personalized advice based on your situation.

 6. What Other Options Are Available to Fix Damaged Teeth?